naughton-test/testing/testing/step1.md

 ```

-Katacoda scenarios are hardened to not allow this, and other activites.
+Katacoda scenarios are hardened to not allow this, and other activites such as crypto mining.